 Extension of time

-If you have applied for an extension of the deadline to submit an assessment, continue to work on the assessment task while you wait for your outcome.
-Submit your assessment as soon as you can, even if you have not yet received your outcome.
+If you've applied for an extension of the deadline to submit an assessment, continue to work on the assessment task while you wait for your outcome.
+Submit your assessment as soon as you can, even if you haven't yet received your outcome.

-If your application is approved, the extension may be to a date before you receive the outcome – for example, to the date you requested in your application (if we are not able to complete assessment of your application until after that date).
-We will assume that you kept working on the assessment and submitted it by the date you requested.
+If your application is approved, the extension may be to a date before you receive the outcome – for example, to the date you requested in your application (if we aren't able to complete assessment of your application until after that date).
+We'll assume that you kept working on the assessment and submitted it by the date you requested.

 Equivalent assessment determined by your school